mo10serek/Lab1BuildingFunctions/README.md

 After the SQL database is deployed, get the connection string under **ADO.NET (SQL authentication)** and store it somewhere.

-After that, go the the Query editor under the database blade and pastes
+After that, go the Query editor under the database blade and pastes

 ```
 CREATE TABLE dbo.ToDo (